benjaminmisiuk/covWt/README.md

-# covBagging
+# covWt
-### Spatial covariance weighting for bagging models in R
+### Spatial covariance weighting in R

 This package provides functionality and scripts that were used to perform residual covariance-weighted bagging and validation as presented in the manuscript, *Improved environmental mapping and validation using bagging models with spatially clustered data*.

-Code used to perform the simulations for each validation method presented in the study are found in the "covBagging\scripts" directory.
+Code used to perform the simulations for each validation method presented in the study are found in the "covWt\scripts" directory.
 Suggest opening the script in R to load in custom data and view code annotations.

 ## Installation